OctaMarina/financial-ml-research/README.md

 ## Notes

 The project is research-oriented and not intended as a production system.
-The layout of the `financial_ml` package will evolve naturally as the dissertation progresses.s
+The layout of the `financial_ml` package will evolve naturally as the dissertation progresses.